Puzzle Hell

 Genre: sokoban, with an absurd twist

-Scope: Short but difficult; TTB varies, but ~10h ($7 on steam)
+Scope: Medium-length; TTB varies, but ~10h ($7 on steam)

 Recommendability: How do you expect me to recommend it with graphics like this.